 Ego's name is Latin for "I am."
 The Hebrew name for God, Yahweh, also means "I am," and God identifies himself as such in the Book of Exodus.

 Benicio Del Toro, who portrayed the Collector in the first film, expressed interest in portraying the character again despite Marvel not contacting him about the sequel.

 Glenn Close filmed scenes of Nova Prime Irani Rael, but they were cut out of the film for running time purposes.

 Mantis compares the idea of Ego's planet form having people settle on him as like inviting fleas to live on your body.
 In Rocket Raccoon #6 published in 2014, Rocket takes a job exterminating giant fleas that have settled on Ego.

 The film's subtitle is a nod to Star-Lord's Awesome Mixtape Vol. 1 tape from Guardians of the Galaxy (2014).

 Kurt Russell has appeared in many Disney films over the past fifty-one years.
-Guardians of the Galaxy Vol. 2 (2017) will be his first Disney film, and superhero film, in twelve years.
-Excluding Sky High (2005).
+This will be his first Disney film and superhero film since filming Sky High (2005).

 Cast members Kurt Russell and Sylvester Stallone previously worked together in Tango & Cash (1989).

-Vin Diesel and Kurt Russell appeared in Furious 7 (2015) and The Fate of the Furious (2017).
+Vin Diesel and Kurt Russell previously appeared together in Furious 7 (2015) and The Fate of the Furious (2017).

 To edit a trivia item, tap it